lucasdurand/lucasdurand/work/td.md

 * Spark SQL
 * Python library design

-I was fortunate to be able to speak about this journey in the 2019 Python Canada Conference, [PyCon CA](https://2019.pycon.ca/talks/talk-111/)
+I was fortunate to be able to speak about this journey in the 2019 Python Canada conference, [PyCon CA](https://2019.pycon.ca/talks/talk-111/)

 ## Quantitative Developer Associate (2016-2018)